The House Next Door (short story collection)

-The House Next Door is a stand-alone book that has three fictional stories in it.
+The House Next Door is a stand-alone book containing three fictional stories.

 Plot

-This book has three short stories in it.
-James Patterson writes each of the stories with one of the coauthors of the book.
+This book contais three short stories.
+James Patterson wrote each of the stories with one of the co-authors of the book.

 The first story, "The House Next Door" (written by Patterson and Susan DiLallo), is about a family living next to a derelict house that has just been occupied by a mysterious man and his son.
 As the family and the neighbors get to know the house's new occupants, what they learn is truly frightening.

-"The Killer's Wife," written by Patterson and Max DiLallo, is about a detective's quest to find what has happened to four girls who have gone missing.
-To do this he decides the only way to find them is to get on the good side of the wife of the man suspected of abducting them.
+"The Killer's Wife," written by Patterson and Max DiLallo, is about a detective's quest to find four missing girls.
+He decides to get on the good side of the wife of the man suspected of abducting them.
 He knows he is walking a fine line and his plan could go all wrong.

-"We.Are.Not.Alone." is written by Patterson and Tim Arnold.
-It's about a scientist who has been looking for alien life for years and who is no longer taken seriously.
-He one day gets a message from space proving intelligent aliens exist.
-While that's what he wanted, he quickly finds others suddenly want to seize him and whisk him away, so he runs for his life.
+"We.Are.Not.Alone." was written by Patterson and Tim Arnold.
+It is about a scientist who has been looking for alien life for years and who is no longer taken seriously.
+He gets a message from space proving that intelligent aliens exist.
+While that is what he wanted, he finds that others want to seize him and whisk him away, so he runs for his life.